thisisbalu/thisisbalu.github.io/_posts/2024-12-05-leetcode-question-412:-fizz-buzz---my-simple-solution.md

   sidebar: right
 description: "In this post, I’m sharing my resolution to Leetcode’s Fizz Buzz problem.
 It’s simple yet useful, so let's dive in together!"
 ---
----

-So, I’ve been diving deep into the Leetcode world lately, solving problems daily like a caffeine-fueled coding machine.
-Today, I’m going to share my approach to a classic: Leetcode Question 412 - Fizz Buzz.
-It’s a rite of passage for many programmers, and today you get to see how I tackled it— spoiler alert: it’s not rocket science!

 ### The Fizz Buzz Problem